AldoFusterTurpin/AdventOfCode-2025/day1/README.md

 - if result > 100 do result = result - 100 = 55 -> modulus operand would also work

 This ^ just works when the result is not that big that represents more than one complete rotation.
 So what we need to do is res = (res + num) % 100, but num should be converted to negative if we are rotating to the Left.
 That way we always get the correct result.
 With a couple of examples in pen and paper is easier to check (with the given sample)

+## Part2
+For this part, I implemented the obvious and simple brute force solution O(n) as it is easy to reason about: simply move to the left or right one step at a time and count how many 0s we cross and convert to 0 and 99 when needed.

+I also tried the math approach by using the multiples of 100 that we have in the (final - initial) steps: the move to the right part was easy and wokring, but for the "move to the left" case I was getting some paths wrong (I believe for the start at 0 I counted wrong by one movement), so I decided to simply keep the brute force solution as was straightforward, but I was close to the "math" version.